Clairebasil/Altschool-second-semester-project/README.md

 ---

 ## Conclusion
-This document details the steps i took to provision an AWS EC2 instance, install Nginx, deploy my Justice-connect landing page, configure networking, and enableD HTTPS for the server.
+This document details the steps i took to provision an AWS EC2 instance, install Nginx, deploy my Justice-connect landing page, configure networking, and enabled HTTPS for the server.
 With these steps, my Justice-connect landing page is now publicly accessible from any browser using the instance’s public IP.